matejsvajger/scffld/README.md

 | Setting | Description |
 |---------|-------
 | js     | Tells browserify what file(s) to bundle and generate at your desired build target
-| css  | Tells your less preprocessor what file(s) to generate at your desired build target
+| css  | Tells your less/sass preprocessor what file(s) to generate at your desired build target

 ***Default configuration:***